Breaking Into the Film Industry 101 – Elliot Campos

 The Film Connection is one of the few places in the film industry that really values the student and the experience that the student has.
 We place great stock in helping people achieve their dreams, all while gaining real-world experience and making industry connections.

-The Film Connection is unlike any other film school out there.
+The Film Connection is unlike any ordinary film school out there.
 It helps you get your foot in the door, doesn’t run you into debt, and helps you make real industry connections.

 Answers to Frequently Asked Film Connection Questions